FINTECC is beginning work in Ukraine, to support the implementation of resource efficiency technologies.

 International specialists are available where necessary to conduct resource efficiency audits, helping companies to prioritise sustainable resource efficiency investments and understand the technical and financial feasibility of climate technologies in their context.
 To find out more about resource efficiency audits please visit the Technical Support page.

-We will be supporting the Ukrainian government with institutional, policy and regulatory policy support.
-This will assist in the design of an effective policy framework for resource efficiency technology transfer.
-We have identified the following focus areas:
+FINTECC supports the Ukrainian government with institutional, policy and regulatory policy support assisting in the design of an effective policy framework for resource efficiency technology transfer.
+In particular, this project supports the State Agency of Energy Efficiency to transpose the Ecodesign Directive (2009/125/EC) removing high-energy consuming products from the market through minimum energy performance standards.